Cryorithm/cryorithm-docs/prompts/evolve-an-engineered-prompt/README.md

-# Prompts | Evolve an Engineered Prompt
+# Cryorithm™ | Prompts | Evolve an Engineered Prompt

 You can evolve an engineered prompt by applying prompt recursion.

-Prompt recursion is a robust tool designed for crafting customized prompts to streamline interactions with large language models (LLMs).
+The Immutable Prompt™ is a robust tool designed for crafting customized prompts to streamline interactions with large language models (LLMs).
 It simplifies processes ranging from complex queries to routine task automation by tailoring prompts according to your unique requirements.